QC INSPECTED BY LEE ARMORY!

-* WASRs are known to be shipped into the United States with Plastic Retention Parts.
+* WASRs are known to be shipped into the United States with Plastic Grip Retention Parts.

-The WASR-series rifles use a Romanian-made receiver, but lack the dimple (used to center the magazine) above the magazine well seen in the other AK series of rifles.
-Instead WASRs use internally welded spacer plates to center the magazine.
-The arrangements of the rivets on the receiver and front and rear trunnions are also different from many other AK derivatives.
+use a Romanian-made receiver, but lack the dimple (used to center the magazine) above the magazine well seen in the other AK series of rifles.
+Instead WASRs uses internally welded spacer plates to center the magazine.
+Arrangements of the rivets on the receiver and front and rear trunnions are also different from many other AK derivatives.
 There are no known clones of the WASR series to date.
 The lack of dimple and rivet layout allows for positive ID in the many different stock configurations.

 Gp wasr-10 63 Field Stripped